New Study Links Hormones to Stress-Related Eating

 - California poppy is a sedating herb known for its ability to relax the brain and body, usually taken before sleep.

 Getting adequate rest is very important for well-being, especially when stress becomes overwhelming.
-Some find it useful to practice yoga to reduce stress and trigger that biochemical edge which you can learn more about here.
 Supporting tranquility during the day and restful sleep at night may be the key to helping the body resist the harmful effects of stress on memory, mood, and sleep, restoring your waking vitality.
 Natural remedies keep cortisol and other wellness-zapping hormones in check and build healthy, positive brain chemistry.
 With the help of some natural remedies, you can get your biochemistry back on track, and not only survive, but thrive with stress.